ryanrolds/web-services-presentation/presentation.md

 # What next?

-Look for libraries/modules for interacting with these various services and try them.
+Find libraries for interacting with these various services and try them out.

 Lots of great information here: https://github.com/donnemartin/system-design-primer